-Compression Bandaging is a very specific method of applying short-stretch bandaging, foam, and other materials to reduce fluid in an area of the body.
+Compression Bandaging is a very specific method of applying short-stretch bandaging, foam, and other materials to reduce fluid in an area of the body such as an arm or a leg.

-Typically, compression bandaging is done prior to fitting for long-term compression garment wear in persons with Lymphedema.
-Compression Bandaging Therapy is considered an essential part of Complete Decongestive Therapy (CDT).
-It is temporarily used until the maximum amount of fluid has been removed from the affected area.
+Regarding people who have Lymphedema, Compression Bandaging Therapy is considered an essential part of Complete Decongestive Therapy (CDT).
+It is used f0r several weeks until the maximum amount of fluid has been removed from the affected area.

 Compression Bandaging for Lymphedema Management

-Because the lymphatic pathways are opened and flowing following a lymphatic drainage session, compression is able to encourage more fluid to move out of the affected area long after the session is over.
+Because the lymphatic pathways get opened up with MLD or ELT, they begin flowing readily.
+Following a lymphatic drainage session with either MLD or ELT, compression is able to encourage more fluid to move out of the affected area long after the session is over.

 Compression Bandaging for Chronic Venous Insufficiency

-Can’t I Just Wrap with an Ace Bandage?
+Can’t I Just Wrap Myself with an Ace Bandage?

 In a word, no – and the reason is very important.